 Note that this is a different reason for the hum or noise you hear from other electric sources.
 With transformers the cause is magnetostriction.

 Is there added danger or risk to power lines making noise as compared to those that don’t?
 Obviously, you want to avoid touching power lines whether they’re quiet or noisy.
 But overall these shouldn’t be any more dangerous or less dangerous as far as negative EMF’s are concerned.

 For the EMF sensitive, you can stand under a noisy power line and notice if you feel any different.
 And if you do, then be sure to try it while carrying a Blushield Portable with you and notice the difference.

-This post copyright © 2018-2020 Blushield Global USA.
+This post copyright © 2018-2021 Blushield USA.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission is strictly prohibited.